dikyariff/project-nirvanna/README.md

 - **Robust Permissions:** Customize roles and permissions for server management.
 - **Emojis and Reactions:** Express yourself with a variety of emojis and reactions.
 - **Privacy First:** We prioritize user privacy and data protection.

-## Getting Started
-To start using Project: Nirvanna, please click this link [Project: Nirvanna](https://project-nirvanna-production.up.railway.app/).

-We're excited to have you join us in shaping the future of online communication with Project: Nirvanna!